remarkjs/remark-lint/packages/remark-lint-table-cell-padding/readme.md

 3:9: Cell should be padded
 7:2: Cell should be padded
 7:17: Cell should be padded
+13:9: Cell should be padded with 1 space, not 2
-13:23: Cell should be padded with 1 space, not 2 13:32: Cell should be padded with 1 space, not 2
+13:20: Cell should be padded with 1 space, not 2 13:21: Cell should be padded with 1 space, not 2 13:29: Cell should be padded with 1 space, not 2 13:30: Cell should be padded with 1 space, not 2
 ```

 ##### `empty.md`